Navigating to History in Command

 To jump to a specific date and time, you can also use the date and time bar at the bottom of the video.
 Simply click this button to bring up the option to change the day and time.

-Skip forward or backward in specified increments of time using the forward and backward skip buttons, which are at the bottom left of the control bar.
+Skip forward or backward in specified increments of time using the forward and backward skip buttons, located at the bottom left of the control bar.
 The default skip increment is 10 seconds, however, you can change it to either 1 frame or 1 hour.

 Changing this setting is done through the gear icon next to the skip buttons.